"Evidence" of Syria chemical weapons use not up to U.N. standard

 Ralf Trapp, an independent consultant on chemical and biological weapons control, said, "There is a limit to what you can extract from photograph evidence alone.
 What you really need is to get information from on the ground, to gather physical evidence and to talk to witnesses as well as medical staff who treated victims."

 Sarin is a fast-acting nerve agent that was originally developed in 1938 in Germany as a pesticide.
-It is a clear, colourless, tasteless and odourless liquid that can evaporate quickly into a gas and spread into the environment, according to the U.S. Centres for Disease Control and Prevention.
+It is a clear, colorless, tasteless and odorless liquid that can evaporate quickly into a gas and spread into the environment, according to the U.S. Centers for Disease Control and Prevention.

 Because it evaporates so quickly, sarin presents an immediate but short-lived threat.